d4mysus/Wazuh_Collection/README.md

 # Wazuh Collection

 ## Overview
 This repository is used by me as I configure Wazuh.
-It is a constant work in progress, and I will keep adding new decoders, rules, and configurations as needed.
+It is a constant work in progress, and I will keep adding new decoders, rules, configurations, integrations, and tools as needed.
 The goal is to enhance log parsing, threat detection, and security monitoring capabilities.

 ## Contents
 This repository contains:
-- **Decoders (`decoders/`)**: Custom XML-based Wazuh decoders for parsing various log sources.
+- **How-To Guides (`how-to/`)**: Instructions and guides on integrating Wazuh with different tools and services.
-- **Rules (`rules/`)**: Custom detection rules to generate alerts based on specific log patterns.
+- **Integrations (`integrations/`)**: Custom scripts and configurations to integrate Wazuh with other security and logging solutions.
-- **Configurations (`configs/`)**: Additional Wazuh configuration files.
+- **Tools (`tools/`)**: Utility scripts to aid in Wazuh management and log analysis.

 More items may be added over time as I refine and expand my Wazuh setup.

 ## Contributions
 Contributions are welcome!
-If you have additional rules, decoders, or improvements, feel free to submit a pull request.
+If you have additional rules, decoders, integrations, or tools, feel free to submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.